 Organic Liquid Crystal Display (OLCD) is a glass-free display technology developed by FlexEnable to enable the entire display to be manufactured on a rugged plastic substrate with excellent optical performance.
 OLCD is extremely thin, light and shatterproof, and provides a flexible display solution for applications beyond smartphone and smart watch use cases.

-OLCD offer a number of benefits currently unavailable to flexible AMOLED, including large area low-cost manufacturing, long lifetimes, high brightness – allowing for a broader range of applications.
+OLCD offers a number of benefits currently unavailable to flexible AMOLED, including large area low-cost manufacturing, long lifetimes, high brightness – allowing for a broader range of applications.
 OLCD can be conformed onto curves with a bend radius as low as 10mm, and uniquely, cut into a variety of shapes, creating form factors far removed from the conventional flat rectangle.

 How are non-rectangular forms achieved?